kitteltom/probabilistic-energy-forecasting/README.md

 ## Forecast examples

-The following figures contain four day ahead forecasts by the Kalman Filter, KD-IC and DeepAR model with weather input (W) for a time series consisting of 56 aggregated smart meters.
+The following figures contain four day ahead forecasts by the Kalman Filter (KF), KD-IC and DeepAR model with weather input (W) for a time series consisting of 56 aggregated smart meters.
 The gray points are the actual observations, the solid line denotes the median forecast and the areas around the line denote the 50% and 90% confidence intervals.

 ![Kalman Filter](forecast_examples/KF_W.png)